 Prerequisites for enabling Amazon Sentiment Analysis Automation

-This is available for Professional and Enterprise plans, with the paid Automation action: Amazon Sentiment Analysis.
-Check this article to find out how to purchase.
+This is available for all plans, with the paid Automation action: Amazon Sentiment Analysis.

 After creating the Automation, you need to configure the trigger and action.